Want to add an Elementor language switcher so that you’re able to offer your Elementor designs in multiple languages?

 Once you save your changes, you’ll see your language switcher appear in the menu of your Elementor header template:

-You can also use this same approach to add your language switcher to a footer template that you create with Elementor Pro (or really anywhere where you use Elementor’s Nav Menu widget).
+You can also use this same exact approach to add your language switcher to a footer template that you create with Elementor Pro (or really anywhere where you use Elementor’s Nav Menu widget).

 3. Translate Your Content